Gum Disease Treatment Bethlehem

 Treating Diseased Tissues with Greater Precision

 As the leading cause of tooth loss in the U.S., gum disease is a rapidly growing problem.
 While initial symptoms of bleeding and swollen gums can be reversed with regular cleanings and proper at-home oral care, more advanced cases (periodontitis) require professional intervention.
-As our in-house periodontist, Dr. Joseph Gaspari brings decades of experience, using safe and effective solutions to target diseased tissues and restore gum health.
-Contact our office if you need help to determine whether gum disease treatment is right for you.

 Why Choose Penn Dental Arts for Gum Disease Treatment?